DataDog/documentation/content/en/logs/processing/processors.md

 ## Grok Parser

 Create custom grok rules to parse the full message or a specific attribute of your raw event.
-Read more about this in the [parsing section][2]
+For more information, see the [parsing section][2].

 {{< tabs >}}
 {{% tab "UI" %}}